weissmanlab/BB_bottleneck/README.md

 The command line arguments are file with lists of donor frequencies and recipient frequencies and reads,  TRUE or FALSE (determines if pdf plot is produced), variant calling threshold, minimum bottleneck size, maximum bottleneck size and confidence level.

+## Output
+- Bottleneck Estimate
+- Bounds of Confidence Interval
-The codes will output plots in pdf format called "approx_plot.pdf" and "exact_plot.pdf".
+- Plots in pdf format (optional)